arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_shutdown.md

 ```

 Once all numbers have gone to 0, the flag `allClear` is set and the
-coordinator shuts down automatically.
+Coordinator shuts down automatically.
 This API is not available on
-DBServers and Agents.
+DB-Servers and Agents.

-This API call was introduced in 3.7.12, 3.8.1 and all versions greater
-or equal to 3.9.
+@RESTREPLYBODY{softShutdownOngoing,boolean,required,}
+Whether a soft shutdown of the Coordinator is in progress.

+@RESTREPLYBODY{AQLcursors,number,required,}
+Number of AQL cursors that are still active.

+@RESTREPLYBODY{transactions,number,required,}
+Number of ongoing transactions.

+@RESTREPLYBODY{pendingJobs,number,required,}
+Number of ongoing asynchronous requests.

+@RESTREPLYBODY{doneJobs,number,required,}
+Number of finished asynchronous requests, whose result has not yet been collected.

+@RESTREPLYBODY{pregelConductors,number,required,}
+Number of ongoing Pregel jobs.

+@RESTREPLYBODY{lowPrioOngoingRequests,number,required,}
+Number of queued low priority requests.

+@RESTREPLYBODY{lowPrioQueuedRequests,number,required,}
+Number of ongoing low priority requests.

+@RESTREPLYBODY{allClear,boolean,required,}
+Whether all active operations finished.

 @RESTRETURNCODES